 Mother's Day in the Classroom

-I remember my first big “event” as an early teacher.
-It was Mother’s Day, and I was brand new to a school in a low-income district.
-I remember eagerly planning a super-crafty project, with glue and glitter and a beautiful card titled “Why I love my Mom” or something of the like.
+I remember my first Mother's Day as a brand new teacher.
+I was in a lower-income school and I can remember eagerly planning a super-crafty project, with glue and glitter and a beautiful card titled “Why I love my Mom” (or something of the like).

 I waltzed in before Mother’s Day, and gathered up the kids to introduce the project, expecting them to be as excited as I was.